TobseF/My-PDF-Watermark/README.md

 * ▶ `PDFWatermark.xml`

-Alternatively you can start the app with the [Gradle](https://gradle.org) command:
+Alternatively, you can start the app with the [Gradle](https://gradle.org) command:

 ```shell
 gradle run